solidusjs/solidus/README.md

 ...
 ```

+At the moment, assets will be compiled in the order they appear in the filesystem.
 When building a site, you should always try to use the compiled assets, as they will be optimized for distribution.
 Other assets, such as fonts and images, have no compilation step and can be used as is.